 In symbolic form this unit is represented as:

 gal is the name of the unit and will be written in lowercase but the symbol of this unit will be written in capital form as Gal.
 The word gal was given to this unit in the honor of great scientist Galileo.
 He was the first person who studied acceleration that is created due to gravity.

-The acceleration calculator is the tool through which you can calculate acceleration by using different acceleration methods (Equations).
+The acceleration calculator is the tool through which you can calculate acceleration by using different acceleration solver (Equations).
 This calculator is taken into account to find out displacement, covered distance, starting velocity, ending velocity, speed difference, average acceleration, constant acceleration, time, force and mass.

 All you need to stick to the given steps, to perform acceleration calculations by using different formulas:

 There are four input fields are available, these are: